henrychris/AuctionApp/README.md

 The API uses [.NET](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet), [SignalR](https://learn.microsoft.com/en-gb/aspnet/core/signalr/introduction?view=aspnetcore-8.0), [RabbitMQ](https://rabbitmq.com/) & [MassTransit](https://masstransit.io/).
 The database used is [Postgres](https://www.postgresql.org/).
 The repo includes a simple client application used to access the chat interface.
 The client was built with TypeScript, [Express](https://expressjs.com/) and [Bun](https://bun.sh).

 If you are interested in reading the code, I suggest reading on [Vertical Slice Architecture](https://code-maze.com/vertical-slice-architecture-aspnet-core/) first.
-Then take a look at the configuration in Program.cs.
-After that, follow requests from the controller to their end.
+However, you can also choose to dive in straight away.
+First, take a look at the configuration in Program.cs.
+After that, follow requests from any controller to their end.
 That should give you a good understanding of the application.

 Also read [BehindTheScenes.md](./BehindTheScenes.md)